-Literacy Xprize starts field tests of semifinalist apps in LA, Philadelphia and Dallas
+Literacy XPRIZE starts field tests of semifinalist apps in LA, Philadelphia and Dallas

 Literacy, or rather a lack thereof, is a serious problem all over the world — believe it or not, even in our little utopia.
 While a touch-up of our education and support systems would probably be the best fix in the long term, we all know that’s not likely.
-So in the meantime we have creative private attempts to alleviate the issue: Today, a $7 million Xprize for literacy-improving apps enters the field testing phase.
+So in the meantime we have creative private attempts to alleviate the issue: Today, a $7 million XPRIZE for literacy-improving apps enters the field-testing phase.

 It’s funded by the Barbara Bush Foundation for Family Literacy, which has been funding efforts like this since 1989.

-The director of this Xprize competition, Shlomy Kattan, acknowledges the scale of the problem in a blog post:
+The director of this XPRIZE competition, Shlomy Kattan, acknowledges the scale of the problem in a blog post:

 Defining the problem as a technical one (i.e., “build an app for that”) understates the magnitude of such an undertaking.
 Teams competing for the Adult Literacy XPRIZE had to develop an app engaging enough that learners would continue using it, effective enough that using it translates to learning, and appropriate for a learner population that struggles with technical literacy and often uses older model phones with inconsistent internet connectivity.
 Each one of those problem sets is a business onto itself.